Yancy Derringer

-Yancy Derringer is an American action/adventure series that was broadcast on CBS from October 2, 1958, to September 24, 1959, with Jock Mahoney in the title role.
+Yancy Derringer is an American action/adventure series that was broadcast on CBS from October 2, 1958, to June 4, 1959, with Jock Mahoney in the title role.
 It was broadcast from 8:30 to 9 p.m.
 Eastern Time on Thursdays.

 Background

 The show was produced by Derringer Productions and filmed in Hollywood by Desilu Productions.
 Derringer Productions consisted of half interest for Warren Lewis and Don Sharpe as executive producers, a quarter interest to Jock Mahoney for starring in the series, and a quarter interest to Richard Sale and Mary Loos, husband and wife, as creators.
-Desilu had just completed the 1956 series The Adventures of Jim Bowie, which was also set principally in New Orleans.
 The show's sponsor was S. C. Johnson & Son, and Klear floor wax was a regular sponsor.

 Sale and Loos based the series on "The Devil Made a Derringer", a short story by Sale that appeared in All-American Fiction in 1938.
 Sale was one of the highest-paid pulp writers of the 1930s.
 The story was never mentioned, but it was about a destitute aristocrat and troublemaker who returns to New Orleans three years after the American Civil War.
 In the story, Derringer has no first name; "Yancy" was added for the television series.

 Overview

 The eponymous character, Yancy Derringer, is an adventurer and gambler.
-He is a former Confederate Army soldier who has returned to New Orleans, Louisiana, in 1868, three years after the end of the American Civil War, in the southern Reconstruction Era.
+He is a former Confederate Army Captain who has returned to New Orleans, Louisiana, in 1868, three years after the end of the American Civil War, during the southern Reconstruction Era.
 The state is under Union control and martial law.
-Life goes on in New Orleans despite the fact that the city's atmosphere is forbidding, filled with trepidation and mourning.
-The Derringer family itself paid a heavy price in both lives and property during the Civil War.
+Life goes on in New Orleans, despite the fact that the city's atmosphere is forbidding, filled with trepidation and mourning.
+The Derringer family itself paid a heavy price in both lives and their family home and property during the Civil War.
 Yancy's brother David and his father Yancy Sr., died in the conflict.

-Widely respected by all parts of New Orleans society as a Southerner who never surrendered, Derringer is recruited by the Federal City Administrator, John Colton, to work as a secret agent; and only Colton knows of his special role.
-Often at the beginning of an episode, Colton, a former Union Army colonel, asks Yancy to help solve New Orleans' present threat; and often, usually at the end of an episode, he arrests Yancy for breaking the law to do it.
-Yancy agrees to be Colton's "huckleberry," because Yancy feels the United States should be one nation again.
-Huckleberry was just one of many unique Southern slang terms creator Richard Sale brought into use during the show.
+Widely respected by all parts of New Orleans society as a Southerner who never surrendered, Derringer is recruited by the Federal City Administrator, John Colton, to work as a secret agent; only Colton knows of this special role.
+Often at the beginning of an episode, Colton, a former Union Army colonel, asks Yancy to help solve New Orleans' present threat.
+Often, by the end of an episode, he arrests Yancy for breaking the law in order to do it.
+Yancy agrees to be Colton's "huckleberry" for the good of the city and his interests."

-Although Yancy is based out of New Orleans, his riverboat and propensity for adventure mean that some episodes take him far away from Louisiana.
-Some stories take place as far away as Nevada, and California.
+Yancy has a strong conviction that the United States must be one nation again.
+Although he is based out of New Orleans, his Mississippi riverboat, the Sultana, and Yancy's propensity for adventure mean that some episodes take him far away from Louisiana; some stories take place as far away as Nevada and California.

 Tommy Mara recorded the show's theme with an orchestra and chorus in 1959 for Felsted Records (Felsted 8561).